mildred/cjdnserver/README.md

 - the socket path
 - the socket permissions (it cannot reuse an existing socket for now)
 - the path to cjdroute if not in $PATH
-- the DUP address, publickey and password of an upstream peer to connect to
+- the UDP address, publickey and password of an upstream peer to connect to

 Hacking
 =======